DhanushGD/LlamaRefine-RLHF-DPO/README.md

 ## 💡 Use Case
 This project is ideal for:

-- Creating lightweight RLHF-style LLMs without PPO
+- Creating lightweight RLHF-style LLMs without PPO (Proximal Policy Optimization)
 - Instruction-following LLMs tuned for preference-aligned outputs
 - Prototyping custom assistants, chatbots, or tutor bots using small models